 Wilson is the executive director of Ascel Bio and director of the Ascel Bio National Infectious Disease Forecast Center.
 He said that in the past, more attention has been given to research on illnesses like Malaria and Cholera.

-The current Ebola outbreak is a category six on the Infectious Disease Impact Scale, Wilson said, which means it could have maximum social disruption.
+But the current Ebola outbreak is a category six on the Infectious Disease Impact Scale, Wilson said, which means it could have maximum social disruption.

 “In modern society, Ebola is the archetype of an infectious disaster,” he said.